 Choose 6-8 exercises that work out the entire body, upper and lower.
 This allows you to have a total body workout about every other day during the week.

 4. Start slow and light

-This allows you to develop the correct form of the exercise, reduces your chance of injury, and prevents you from being incredibly sore the next couple days (reducing your chance of quitting).
+This allows you to develop the correct form of exercise, reduces your chance of injury, and prevents you from being incredibly sore the next couple of days (reducing your chance of quitting).